 - Decisions for remote situations

 In order to receive the certificate, delegates must attend the whole course and meet the required standard.
-On successful completion of the course, students will be awarded an Outdoor First Aid (16hrs) certificate, and QA Level 2 Award in Emergency First Aid at Work (QCF) which are valid for 3 years.
+On successful completion of the course, students will be awarded an Outdoor First Aid (16hrs) certificate, and QA Level 3 Award in Emergency First Aid at Work (RQF) which are valid for 3 years.

 The Outdoor First Aid course is delivered over 2 days and delegates can either camp overnight or travel daily to the venue.

-The course fee is *£90.00 plus VAT, plus £6.00 for camping, if required.
-Saturday night camping is available for those travelling greater distances to the venue.
+The course fee is *£100.00 plus VAT.
+Saturday night camping, at an additional cost, is available for those travelling greater distances to the venue.

-CTS organises three ‘open to all’ Outdoor First Aid courses per year, in partnership with West Midlands Medical Services Limited.
+CTS organises three ‘open to all’ Outdoor First Aid courses per year.

 If you wish to discuss arranging a bespoke Outdoor First Aid course for your group or organisation, please contact us.